 Yes, you do need to split the amount of money Paribus gets you, unlike Ebates, but paying a little to save a bit money might be worth it, particularly if you make a lot of online purchases or will be making a big one.

 Let’s say you purchased a TV for $500 and you find out later that the price dropped by $100.
-If you use Paribus, then you’ll end up getting $75 back after Paribus deducts $25 for their fees.
+If you use Paribus, then you’ll end up getting that $100 back at no cost to you.
 That’s pretty good if you ask me.

 If there are online retailers on Ebates, you can shop there too and still use Paribus.
 That way, you’re getting cash back on a purchase and have the potential to save more if the price of the item drops.
 For frugal people, it’s like Christmas in July!